 Title IX Sexual Misconduct Policy

-1. INTRODUCTION
+I. INTRODUCTION

 Inspired by our Jesuit and Catholic identity, Saint Peter’s University (“Saint Peter’s” or the “University”) provides our diverse community of learners with individual attention where students are inspired to excel intellectually, lead ethically, serve compassionately, and promote justice in our ever-changing urban and global environment.
 The University is committed to maintaining a safe and healthy educational and work environment free from all forms of unlawful sexual, sex-based and gender-based harassment, discrimination and retaliation.
+Saint Peter’s is an Equal Opportunity and Affirmative Action Employer.
 The University adheres to all federal and state civil rights laws and regulations prohibiting discrimination in private institutions of higher education.
 Saint Peter’s does not discriminate against any employee, applicant for employment, student, or applicant for admission on the basis of race, creed, color, religion, disability, veteran status, gender, age, marital status, sex, sexual orientation, gender identity or expression, pregnancy, genetic information, citizenship, ethnic or national origin, or any other protected category under applicable local, state, or federal law, including protections for those opposing discrimination or participating in any resolution process on campus, within the Equal Employment Opportunity Commission, or other human rights agencies.

 TITLE IX STATEMENT